Title 1, Large district, Urban, 9-12

 - Hardware updates: How do updates occur, and how does staff know about these?

 - Passwords: How often are these updated for students and staff?
 How many passwords do students have?

-As someone whose personal information was stolen due to a successful malware attack, I am keenly aware of the vulnerabilities that exist.
+As someone whose personal information was stolen due to a successful malware attack, I am keenly aware of the vulnerabilities.
 But despite this heightened vigilance, I was still caught off guard by a systems test.
-Upon sharing this experience with colleagues in other states and schools, their reactions surprised me.
-They expressed that they had no such similar test, weren’t aware of any training they had taken, and doubted that there was much being done to prevent this.
+Their reactions surprised me when sharing this experience with colleagues in other states and schools.
+They expressed that they had no similar difficulty, weren’t aware of any training they had taken, and doubted that much was being done to prevent this.
 Schools need help.
 Be sure to know what they have in place, share what the risks are, and have the solutions at hand.

 Listening, customizing, implementing, and troubleshooting.
 Those are the key differentiators that set Agile apart from the competitors—interested in learning more?
 Contact us directly today.